The heterogeneous impact of the EU-Canada agreement with causal machine learning: Results

 \subsubsection{Multiproduct firms and product scope}

-Results on the impact of CETA on multiproduct firms are reported in Table \ref{tab: watet multiproduct}, while Figure \ref{fig: Relative_TE_rank} reports a visualization of the distributions of treatment effects for the first, second and third exported products, respectively.
-Please note that, in these paragraphs, we are considering the multiproduct firms exposed to CETA and that exported at least three products in Canada vs. a control group of untreated firms, as described in eq. \ref{eq: treated firms}.
-Therefore, our quantities of interest are the treatment effects on the treated, $TET_{ipt}^*$, expressed in percentage points with reference to products ordered, $p=\{1, 2, 3\}$, after considering their trade values in the firm's portfolio before CETA.
+Results on the impact of CETA on multiproduct firms are reported in Table \ref{tab: wATET multiproduct}, while Figure \ref{fig: Relative_TE_rank} reports a visualization of the distributions of treatment effects for the first, second, and third exported products, respectively.
+Please note that, in these paragraphs, we are considering multiproduct firms exposed to CETA and that exported at least 3 products in Canada, vs. a control group of untreated firms, as described in eq. \ref{eq: treated firms}.
+Therefore, our quantities of interest are the treatment effects on the treated, $TET_{ipt}^*$, expressed in percentage points with reference to products ordered, $p=\{1, 2, 3\}$, after considering their export sales in the firm's portfolio in the year before CETA.

-Looking at the first part of Table \ref{tab: watet multiproduct}, we find that the weighted average treatment effect on the treated (WATET) first products is 0.87\%, although weakly significant.
-At the same time, the WATET on the second product is not significantly different from zero, while the WATET on the third product indicates a tiny yet significant increase of $0.012\%$.
+Looking at the first part of Table \ref{tab: wATET multiproduct}, we find that the weighted Average Treatment Effect on the Treated (wATET) first products for the sample of all exporters is 0.87\%, although weakly significant.
+At the same time, the wATET for the second product is not significantly different from zero, while the wATET on the third product indicates a tiny yet significant increase of $0.012\%$.
 Briefly, the CETA has, on average, a positive impact on at least two products out of three in the portfolio of multiproduct firms exposed to CETA.
-Yet, the impact is bigger for products already performing better in the Canadian market.
-Visually, our results are confirmed by the three graphs we included in Figure \ref{fig: Relative_TE_rank} where, however, we can observe relevant heterogeneity in the positive and negative quadrants.
+Yet, the impact is bigger for products already selling well in the Canadian market.
+Visually, our results are confirmed by the three graphs we included in Figure \ref{fig: Relative_TE_rank}, where, however, we can observe relevant heterogeneity distributed in the positive and negative quadrants.